mggg/mggg.github.io/_posts/2025-03-19-sd-fellows.md

 The website Panelot.org is a widely used tool for selecting the members of deliberative minipublics, based on a selection algorithm with mathematical guarantees that we and our coauthors developed in 2021.
 However, the widespread use of Panelot.org at this point exceeds the limits of the site’s current technical realization, which has additionally limited us in providing recently developed algorithmic tools to minipublic practitioners.
 In this project, we will expand Panelot into an open-source, publicly available “one-stop-shop” for conducting civic lotteries.
 We will add new functionalities to the website — based both on cutting-edge research and user requests — and will generally make the website more user friendly and extensible for future additions.

-## Participatory budgeting for building cohesive communities
+## Participatory Budgeting for Building Cohesive Communities
 ### Edith Elkind, Northwestern University

 The project will explore three emerging directions in computational social choice: fairness in urban planning and infrastructure, design of multiwinner voting rules that promote social cohesion, and proportionality in temporal voting.